nipunarambukkanage/gpu_stable_fluids/docs/CUDA_TO_WEBGPU.md

 7. Generate device-side draw or dispatch records for future particle compaction or culling, analogous to a CUDA work queue or graph-produced launch parameters.
 8. Add cuFFT only for a deliberately different pressure solver; it is not required by this Jacobi method.

-That native backend is deliberately not included here.
-Adding `.cu` files or a CUDA build toolchain would violate the project’s single-file, zero-cost, browser-runnable constraint and would not make those kernels executable from an ordinary web page.
+The native CUDA backend is included under `cuda/` and is built separately with CMake.
+The browser WebGPU target remains a portable preview; it cannot execute `.cu` files or expose CUDA-only profiling and occupancy tooling.
+See [CUDA_NATIVE.md](CUDA_NATIVE.md) for the native build and ownership model.

 ## Portability and future work